-The Republicans' Nonresponse to the Las Vegas Shooting
+The Republicans' Non-Response To The Las Vegas Shooting

 What about the rights of 20-year-old Quinton Robbins who was just starting his life working as a recreation assistant and coaching his little brother’s football team whose life was cut short in Las Vegas for nothing?
 Or Michelle Vo, 32, from San Jose, California, a U.C.
 Davis graduate who was attending her first country music festival before she was gunned down?
 Or what about the rights of Angie Gomez who graduated high school two years ago in Riverside, California and was training to become a nurse?
 Or Rocio Guillen Rocha, 40, of Eastvale, California, who was still on maternity leave from her job as a pizza parlor manager after giving birth to her fourth child six weeks ago only to be shot and killed?
 What about her rights?
 Or the rights of Carrie Barnette, a 34-year-old Disneyland employee who was shot in the chest?
 Or Chris Roybal, a 28-year-old Navy veteran who served in Afghanistan, who was also shot in the chest?
 What about their right not to be shot in cold blood for no reason?

-Republican politicians like to bleat about "victims rights" when they use the issue to slap down stricter sentencing laws on people of color who commit crimes.
-But when a 64-year-old white Fox News demographic slaughters 59 people and reignites the ongoing national debate on gun control, suddenly they're mute.
+Republican politicians like to bleat about “victims’ rights” when they use the issue to slap down stricter sentencing laws on people of color who commit crimes.
+But when a 64-year-old white Fox News demographic slaughters 58 people and reignites the ongoing national debate on gun control, suddenly they’re mute.

 All we get from them are “thoughts and prayers,” which are meaningless.